 Drought and famine in Somalia

 Somaliland is currently enduring a sustained climate-induced drought after an unprecedented four consecutive failed rainy seasons in parts of Ethiopia, Kenya, and Somalia.
-In Somalia, 300,000 people are living in the most severe famine-like conditions, and 6.7 million are facing acute hunger and “imminent famine.”
+In Somalia, as many as 5.6 million people are "experiencing high levels of food insecurity" and and there is an increasing risk of famine in some areas in 2023.
 About 20 percent of the people affected by drought in Somalia are in the northwest coast in Somaliland, according to the United Nations.

 Unlike southern Somalia, some areas of western Somaliland have seen minimal rain, and there is less conflict here.
 This make it easier for the UN and humanitarian groups like Oxfam to deliver assistance: Oxfam is providing water and latrines in camps for displaced people across eastern Somaliland to help people survive.
 Oxfam’s program also distributes cash to camp residents so they can buy food and other essentials.